-Built in 1967, by Marinette Marine of Sturgeon Bay, Wisconsin as the YTB 793 (Piqua) for the United States Navy.
+Built in 1967, by Marinette Marine of Sturgeon Bay, Wisconsin as the YTB-793 (Piqua) for the United States Navy.

-She was placed out of service and struck from the Naval Register on March 13, 2001.
-The tug was sold by the Defense Reutilization and Marketing Service (DRMS) to McAllister Towing and Transportation of New York, New York where she was renamed as the Ellen McAllister on November 20th, 2001.
+However, she was placed out of service and struck from the Naval Register on March 13th, 2001.
+The tug was transferred to the Defense Reutilization and Marketing Service (DRMS)

+In 2001, she was acquired by McAllister Towing and Transportation of New York, New York.
+Where she was renamed as the Ellen McAllister.

 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil, and 1,290 gallons of potable water.

 Her fire fighting equipment consists of a with a Goulds 6-71 fire pump rated for 2,000 Gallons Per Minute.
 Feeding two fire monitors rated for a 1,500 Gallon Per Minute foam capacity.

 The towing gear includes a JonRie InterTech 200 series bow winch.
 Outfitted with 450(ft) of 7(in) Neutron rope.